 By early June, La Viga will move to a bigger restaurant two blocks away which will serve more guests.
 In the meantime, chef Martinez says he is currently working on new concepts under the Latin cuisine influence.

-Share Your Experience: Post your review on the business's Facebook page or Google Local Business.
-This helps others in making informed decisions.
+Post a Review: Post your review on the business's Facebook page or Google Local Business.
+Your feedback helps others choose wisely.